zzc01/RaspberryPI/README.md

 #### [CameraMotionDetect](/CameraMotionDetect)
 * A project to build a surveillance camera for my home.
 * Features:
-  * Detects moving objects and start to record for a period of time and then stop
+  * Detects moving objects and start to record for a period of time and then stop <br/>
-  * The moving object detection algorithm is based on image subtraction
+  * The moving object detection algorithm is based on image subtraction <br/>
-  * Checks hardward free space before record
+  * Checks hardward free space before recording to avoid running out of space <br/>
 <img src="https://user-images.githubusercontent.com/86133411/153816013-82f2b5ec-0f48-4bc2-b36b-17212a190a31.png"> <img src="https://user-images.githubusercontent.com/86133411/153816022-855bdc5d-ab93-4e00-a055-9b8bd01e90b8.png">